p4lang/PI/proto/docs/p4runtime.md

 }
 ```

-If `match` for a field is not defined, then the field is treated as don't care
-when constructing the match key for the table entry.
-Note that leaving match field
+For "don't care" matches, the client should omit the match-field when building
+the `TableEntry` message.
+This requirement leads to smaller protobuf messages
+while maintaining a canonical representation for "don't care" matches, which is
+convenient for ensuring read-write symmetry.

+- A "don't care" ternary match is logically equivalent to a `mask` of zeros.
+- A "don't care" LPM match is logically equivalent to a `prefix_len` of zero.
+- A "don't care" range match is logically equivalent to a range which includes
+all possible values for the match-field.

-undefined is only allowed for ternary, LPM and range fields.
-The following table
+Note that omitting the match-field is only allowed for ternary, LPM and range
+matches.

-entry will program a flow in table `foo` (above) that matches all packets and
+The following table entry will program a flow in table `foo` (above) that
-performs action `baz`.
-Notice the missing fields for `match` and
+matches all packets and performs action `baz`.
+Notice the missing fields for
-`is_default_action`.
+`match` and `is_default_action`.

 ```
 table_entry {